AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 1. In the lower right, click **Next** to proceed to step 2: `Property Mappings`.

-1. Click **Add Property Mapping** twice to create two blank property mappings.
+1. Click **Add Property Mapping** twice to create two empty property mappings.

 1. In the first property mapping row, enter the following information: